markusweiss/website/README.md

 <!--
 ## 20-06-24

-yeah 4th place on #Trijam
+yeahaa!
+4th place on #Trijam

 ## 18-06-24